Saturday 27 June, 2026

 “We started on this problem with code modernization and legacy code optimization, because governments, defense, banking, all the regulated industries have a bunch of code bases, legacy code bases.
 And we were modernizing from COBOL to Java, C to RAS, Python to CUDA.
 And we saw that they are not able to use the cloud native platforms due to the kind of work culture they had,” he said.
 “And even when they work with the local LLMs, they are receiving a kind of a super small amount of the accuracy.”

 Noah Labs initially focused on translating and optimizing those systems, converting older codebases into modern architectures like Rust, CUDA, and Java.
-But the company quickly encountered another challenge: many regulated organizations were unable or unwilling to use public cloud AI systems at all.
+But the company quickly encountered another challenge: many regulated organisations were unable or unwilling to use public cloud AI systems at all.

-The hardware requirements can be substantial.
-Işık noted that some deployments may require access to hundreds of GPUs depending on model size and workload, although many larger organizations already maintain their own infrastructure or rent compute through providers like Lambda Labs, AWS, Azure, and Google Cloud while maintaining domestic data residency requirements.
+Işık noted that some deployments may require access to hundreds of GPUs depending on model size and workload.
+Many larger organisations, however, already maintain their own infrastructure or rent compute through providers like Lambda Labs, AWS, Azure, and Google Cloud while maintaining domestic data residency requirements.

 “Working with the government is the best way to get those government contracts,” he said.
 “Otherwise, it’s hard to build up the relationship.”